 All of the Disney World Value Resorts have both Standard and Preferred rooms.
 The only difference between Standard and Preferred rooms is the location of the room.
 Preferred rooms are closer to the main building.

 The rooms are 260 sq. ft. and are normal hotel rooms.
 Rooms come with one King or two Full size beds (2 queen beds in the refurbished rooms), a TV, telephone and more.
 All rooms open to the outside, there are no enclosed halls.
 Rooms are decorated in the style and color of the building.
 Colors are bright and loud.

 Disney Transportation does a wonderful job of moving millions of people around the park every year.
 However, transportation at the Disney Value Resorts can be frustrating.
 The Transportation mode for Value Resorts is by bus.
 The All Star Resorts share a common bus system except during rush hours.
 The Pop Century has dedicated buses.

 Because of the buses and the frustrations Dad recommends you have …

 Are you ready to make a reservation?
 Good.
 Dad can help.
-Dad and his partners at Dreams Come True Vacations will help you choose the best hotel for your trip and work with you all the way through your adventure.
+Dad and his partners at Destinations to Travel will help you choose the best hotel for your trip and work with you all the way through your adventure.
 Give them a shout today.

 Dad’s bottom line on Disney’s Value Resorts are they are a great place to vacation if saving money is important.
 If you have a larger family (more than 4), two rooms or a Family Suite might be your best option.